-Even with all of the ones I’ve read recently, I’m not- it’s always fun to get new ideas for holiday dishes and parties.
+Even with all of the Thanksgiving recipe round up posts I’ve read recently, I’m not tired of them yet.
+It’s always fun to get new ideas for holiday dishes and parties.
 There’s so much variety out there, and I think it’s fortunate to have so many diverse eating styles, cooking methods and techniques available on the internet.

 In the style of many of my favorite bloggers, I thought it would be cool to make a list of holiday recipes I’ve been scoping out and/or tried.
 But here’s the kicker: none of them are my own.
 I figured I’d spread the link love around, especially when there are so many incredible dishes to choose from!